Peggy Serame

-Peggy Onkutlwile Serame is a Motswana politician who last served as Minister of Finance in the government of President Mokgweetsi Masisi.
+Peggy Onkutlwile Serame is a Motswana politician who served as Minister of Finance from 2021 to 2024.

 Political career

 Prior to being appointed to the cabinet, Serame worked as a microeconomist at the Ministry of Finance.
 Serame served as Minister of Investment, Trade and Industry from March 2020 until April 2021.
 Ms. Serame was Acting Deputy Permanent Secretary to the President from September to November 2019.
 Prior to her appointment as Minister, she was Permanent Secretary in the then Ministry of Investment, Trade, and Industry from January 2015 to November 2019.